What is the World Marathon Challenge?

 What exactly happens if there is a delay in Antarctica?

 The timing clock doesn't start until the first marathon commences!
-When it is certain that a flight is due from South America to pick up participants, the first marathon in Antarctica will start and the countdown will begin.
+When it is certain that a flight can leave Antarctica the first marathon wil start and the countdown will begin.

 How do I get to the starting point in Antarctica?